 PASTOR'S WEEKLY MESSAGE:

-Our next Sunday worship services are August 19th at 10:30 and noon.
-It will be the 13th Sunday after Pentecost.
-Worship will be at 10:30 (led by the pipe organ) and noon (led by guitars).
-The sermon theme for the day will be “We Are Not Vampires”.
-That gospel text is John 6:51-58 and it can be read it at the following link: www.biblegateway.com
+Our next Sunday worship services are September 8th at 10:30 and noon.
+It will be the thirteenth Sunday after Pentecost.
+Worship this coming week will be 10:30am (led by the pipe organ) and noon (led by guitars).
+At 9am we have a Sunday School opening and Sunday School classes.
+The gospel text this Sunday is Luke 14:25-33 and Pastor Hout’s sermon theme will be about carrying the cross and following Jesus.
+You can read the gospel and more of the Bible at the following link: www.biblegateway.com

-Thanks for visiting stjacob.net We sure do hope you enjoy your time on our new website.
-We may not be as big and fancy as some places but we are trying.
-And, after all, we have important people here......people like you!
+Thanks for visiting stjacob.net We are so happy you have found us.
+We hope you enjoy your time here even if we are not as flashy as some other sites.
+We are doing our best and, after all, we have important people here......people like you!!!

 Here are some events and dates to consider: